 Hydraulic Project Approval (HPA)

-Washington State law (RCW 77.55) requires people planning hydraulic projects in or near state waters to get a Hydraulic Project Approval (HPA) from the Washington Department of Fish and Wildlife (WDFW).
+The Washington State Hydraulic Code laws (Chapter 77.55 RCW) and rules (Chapter 220-660 WAC) require that people planning hydraulic projects in or near state waters obtain a Hydraulic Project Approval (HPA) permit from the Washington Department of Fish and Wildlife (WDFW) before conducting work.
 This includes most marine and fresh waters.
 An HPA ensures that construction is done in a manner that protects fish and their aquatic habitats.